techiediaries/guest-writer/articles/2018-01-08-building-modern-web-application-django-vuejs-part1.markdown

     return HttpResponse("You should not see this message if not authenticated!");
 ```

-Make sure also to create corresponding URLs in `urls.py`:
+Make sure also to create the corresponding URLs in `urls.py`:

 ```python
 from django.conf.urls import url